Saleh relative quits Yemen army, fighting flares

 A growing Islamist insurgency in Yemen is of serious concern to the United States and oil exporter Saudi Arabia, who both fear that political infighting could give al Qaeda’s regional wing a foothold near oil shipping routes through the Red Sea.

-Hadi, who had been Saleh’s vice-president, was elected president unopposed in February under a U.S.-backed power transition plan brokered by Yemen’s Gulf neighbors to end a year of protests demanding Saleh’s resignation.
+Hadi, who had been Saleh’s vice-president, was elected president unopposed in February under a U.S.-backed power transition plan brokered by Yemen’s Gulf neighbours to end a year of protests demanding Saleh’s resignation.

 However, his drive to remove Saleh’s relatives and allies from power has faced stiff resistance.